EshitaG05/Diabetes-Risk-Prediction-System/README.md

-# Diabetes Prediction System using Machine Learning
+# Diabetes Risk Prediction System using Machine Learning

 A robust, end-to-end Machine Learning pipeline utilizing a **Support Vector Machine (SVM)** classifier to predict whether a patient has diabetes based on diagnostic measurements.